Partick Thistle F.C. in European football

 Partick Thistle Football Club is a Scottish association football club based in the Maryhill area of Glasgow.
 The club first competed in a European competition in 1963–64, qualifying for the Inter-Cities Fairs Cup following a third-place finish in the Scottish First Division.
 The club reached the second round, which remains the club's joint best run in a European competition.

 History

 1963–64 Inter-Cities Fairs Cup

 Partick Thistle's début in European football came in 1963–64 when they qualified for the Inter-Cities Fairs Cup after finishing third in the Scottish First Division behind Rangers and Kilmarnock respectively.
 Their first round opponents were Glentoran from Northern Ireland.
 Thistle won the away leg in Belfast 4–1.
 In the second leg at home they produced a 3–0 victory to progress to the next round comfortably 7–1 on aggregate.
-In the second round they faced Czechoslovakian club Spartak Brno.
+In the second round they faced Czechoslovak club Spartak Brno.
 The first leg was played at home at Thistle won the tie 3–2.
 However, on the away leg Spartak Brno produced a convincing 4–0 victory to knock out Partick Thistle 6–3 on aggregate.